MichelleTobback/Q-Learning-Pacman/README.md

 <video src='https://user-images.githubusercontent.com/58373355/212176479-f1ece3c8-3b9c-46d7-920f-9e12736d45bf.mp4' width=180/>

 ### Conclusion
-Q-Learning is a fairly simple form of reinforcement learning to apply but has the danger of rapidly requiring too many states for the agent to make correct decisions.
+Q-Learning is a fairly simple form of reinforcement learning, in comparison to other types, to apply but has the danger of rapidly requiring too many states for the agent to make correct decisions.
 The way that I implemented is still very much tied to the game itself for things such as knowing where there are enemies and snacks or determining the reaction to actions.
 After many hours of having the agent trained, I still haven't managed to let the agent finish the game.
 I suspect this is because the agent still does not have enough information about the environment and only knows when an enemy, snack or wall is 1 tile away from the agent (up, down, left, right).